 Aside from that, the other specifications mostly involve trading punches.
 The Sony weighs slightly less and is smaller, while the Nikon can shoot losslessly compressed RAW files and the Sony cannot (lossy compressed or uncompressed only).
 The Z7 also can shoot built-in 8K timelapses, while the A7R III cannot.
 All the other differences are even more minor, such as slight differences in metering range and USB version.

-The differences also run deeper than specifications alone.
-Sony already has a large lineup of native lenses, while the Z7 has to rely on existing F-mount lenses with an adapter (unless your needs are covered by the three dedicated lenses Nikon has announced so far).
-And because the A7R III has been out for almost a year, you can easily buy it right now.
-The Nikon Z7, on the other hand, won’t start shipping until late September, and it will almost certainly be backordered for a while after that.
+The differences also run deeper than the specifications alone.
+Sony already has a large lineup of native lenses, while the Z7 has to rely on existing F-mount lenses with an adapter (unless your needs are covered by the Z mount lenses Nikon has announced so far).

 In terms of ergonomics and camera design, the grip on the Z7 looks noticeably deeper than that of the A7R III, although we haven’t yet tested them side-by-side to see which one is more comfortable.
 From an ergonomics standpoint, it is natural that long-time Nikon users will be more comfortable with the Z7’s layout, and long-time Sony users will prefer the A7R III’s.
 With a bit of practice, I suspect most people will be able to adjust to either without a problem.